 This chart shows degree specific requirements.
-These requirements will fit into total credits for the degree and will apply toward the overall credits listed on page 35.
-Once you are enrolled, the My Academic Planner tool will specify how credits (transfer and remaining) apply.
+These requirements will fit into total credits for the degree and will apply toward the overall credits listed on page 40.
+Once you are admitted, the My Academic Planner tool will specify how credits (transfer and remaining) apply.

-The Bachelor of Professional Studies in Technology Management is a flexible career-oriented program developed for students who want to build upon their knowledge and earn a bachelor's degree within their technical field.
+The Bachelor of Professional Studies in Technology Management is a flexible, career-oriented program developed for students who want to build upon their knowledge and earn a bachelor's degree within their technical field.
 The program puts special emphasis on developing the knowledge, skills, attitudes, and values required for a technical person to meet the demands of a 21st-century workforce.
-To do this, the program has identified 10 different outcomes, that provide students with a broad professional foundation in the various functional components of technology and management, as well as with a strong liberal base to ensure students have academic breadth and the commitment to lifelong learning needed to adapt to and succeed in an ever-changing world.
+To do this, the program has identified 10 different outcomes that provide students with a broad professional foundation in the various functional components of technology and management, as well as with a strong liberal base to ensure students have academic breadth and the commitment to lifelong learning needed to adapt to and succeed in an ever-changing world.
 Additionally, the program has identified four technical concentrations that provide students with a broad professional and technical foundation in the various functional components of technology.
-The concentrations are a group of related college-level courses within a technical component that combine depth and breadth of study in a recognized math/science-based technology discipline.
-The goal of the degree program in specific concentrations is to foster the ability of students to apply what they have learned within the degree program to the real-world contexts of a technology-based industry.
+The concentrations combine depth and breadth of study in a recognized math/science-based technology discipline.
+The goal of the degree program is to foster the ability of students to apply what they have learned within the degree program to the real-world contexts of a technology-based industry.

-Of the total 120 credits for the Bachelor of Professional Studies in Technology Management, 30 must be earned at the upper level, 9 in the arts and sciences, 15 in the technology component and 6 in electives.
+Of the total 120 credits for the Bachelor of Professional Studies in Technology Management, 30 must be earned at the upper level: 9 in the arts and sciences, 15 in the technology component, and 6 in electives.